 Having cleared the Supreme Court’s Advocate-on-Record Examination, he is registered as an Advocate-on-Record with AOR Code 3126.
 His work is characterised by meticulous drafting, a structured approach to litigation strategy, and a rights-based perspective grounded in constitutional values.
 The practice name “Prashant Kanha” represents his professional identity, while the name on record remains “Prashant”.

-He continues to advise and represent clients in a wide range of civil, criminal and commercial proceedings with a focus on clarity, procedural precision and principled advocacy.
+He continues to advise and represent clients in a wide range of practice areas with a focus on clarity, procedural precision and principled advocacy.

 Disclaimer & Consent